-As mentioned before, hide covers large animals such as cow and buffalo to certain cases where horse hide is also used.
-Skins cover a range of smaller animals such as sheep, goat, and deer and in some countries kangaroos to ostriches, snakes and yes even alligators.
+As mentioned before, hide covers large animals such as cows and buffalo in certain cases where horse hide is also used.
+Skins cover a range of smaller animals such as sheep, goats, and deer, and in some countries kangaroos to ostriches, snakes, and yes even alligators.

-Interestingly, an animal’s skin comprises of protein collagen, the chemistry of which covers a fibrous protein that serves as one of the components of the skin’s biological makeup.
-This point is of great interest to the tanner as it effects the final appearance of the leather product.
+Interestingly, an animal’s skin comprises protein collagen, the chemistry of which covers a fibrous protein that serves as one of the components of the skin’s biological makeup.
+This point is of great interest to the tanner as it affects the final appearance of the leather product.

 Beam House Operations

-After soaking, the hides or skins are taken for liming which is a milk and lime treatment that may involve the addition of sharpening agents such as sodium, sulfide, amines, cyanides etc. The basic objectives of this portion of the process is to remove hair.
+After soaking, the hides or skins are taken for liming which is a milk and lime treatment that may involve the addition of sharpening agents such as sodium, sulfide, amines, cyanides, etc. The basic objective of this portion of the process is to remove hair.

-Some of the interfibrillary soluble proteins such as mucins are used to swell up and split up the fibers to a desired extent, to remove natural grease and fats to a great extent and to bring collagen in the hide or skin to a proper condition for satisfactory tanning.
+Some of the interfibrillar soluble proteins such as mucins are used to swell up and split up the fibers to the desired extent, to remove natural grease and fats to a great extent, and to bring collagen in the hide or skin to a proper condition for satisfactory tanning.

 The breakdown of the disulfide link of the amino acid cysteine which is the characteristic of the keratin class of proteins that gives strength to hair is actually what determines the weakening of hair and even wool.